Computing nonlinearity ratios using second order black hole perturbation theory

 Finally,

+This is the contribution we are after, since it is what contributes to the QQNM amplitude.
 In this above analysis, we have assumed $s=2s_0$ is not a pole of the Wronskian.
 This is what we expect for QNMs in the Schwarzschild spacetime.
 This is distinct from \cite{Perrone_2024}, where their matching procedure amounts to assuming $2s_0$ is a linear QNM.

 To compute the amplitude of the QQNM at frequency $2s_0$, we have to first evaluate \ref{Spole}.
-The contribution from the $W$ poles, \ref{chiWpole} only renormalizes the linear QNM amplitude with frequency $s_0$.
+The contribution from the $W$ poles, \ref{chiWpole}, only renormalizes the linear QNM amplitude with frequency $s_0$.
 Of course, that also needs to be evaluated separately in order to compute the nonlinearity ratio.
 Now, let us examine the source function $h(x)$ in the previous equation.
 It depends quadratically on the first order QNM, which naively is unbounded at the horizon, and also as $r \to \infty$.
-As has been emphasized by Szpak \cite{szpak2004quasinormalmodeexpansionexact} and Okuzumi, Ioka and Sakagami\cite{Okuzumi:2008}, the actual QNMs have to be spatially truncated due to considerations of causality of the full time dependent problem.
-However, in these papers, the precise support of the spatially truncated QNMs are not identified since that depends crucially on the form of the potential and is complicated to compute.
+As has been emphasized by Szpak \cite{szpak2004quasinormalmodeexpansionexact}, and Okuzumi, Ioka and Sakagami\cite{Okuzumi:2008}, the actual QNMs have to be spatially truncated due to considerations of causality of the full time dependent problem.
+However, in these papers, the precise support of the spatially truncated QNMs are not identified, since that depends crucially on the form of the potential and is complicated to compute.
 This will be important to us in what follows.
 Let us for now, assume the source is localized in a region $x_L < x' < x_R$.
 We are interested in finding the non-linearities in two regions: near the horizon and near infinity.
-Thus, we need the amplitude of the QQNM as $x \to -\infty$ and as $x \to \infty$. \\ $\bold{CASE\quad1:}\quad x \rightarrow \infty$ \\ As in this case we are specifically interested in the near-infinity region where $ x \rightarrow \infty$, we can safely say, here we are always in the case where $x>x'$.
+Thus, we need the amplitude of the QQNM as $x \to -\infty$ and as $x \to \infty$. \\ $\bold{CASE\quad1:}\quad x \rightarrow \infty$ \\ As in this case, we are specifically interested in the near-infinity region where $ x \rightarrow \infty$, we can safely say that we are always in the case where $x>x'$.
 Thus,

-where,
+where